BillyDM/billydm.github.io/content/blog/audio-buffer-api.md

 };
 ```

-This may seem fairly simple in hindsight, but I only came to this solution once I accepted there is no clean way to get around making the user use `unsafe` to acheive the least possible amount of runtime checks.
+This may seem fairly simple in hindsight, but I only came to this solution once I accepted there is no clean way to get around making the user use `unsafe` to achieve the least possible amount of runtime checks.
 I've tried things like [complex enums] that tried to boil everything down into a single runtime check (switching on the enum), but it got ugly fast.

 ---
 ## Actual implementation